apioo/.github/profile/README.md

 ## Rethinking how APIs work.

-Our projects challenge the current API Landscape to move to a connected future.
+Our projects challenge the current API landscape to move to a connected future.
 More information at our [Website](https://apioo.de/) or you can also join our [Discord](https://discord.gg/eMrMgwsc6e).

 ### Describe